 During networking, pepper your conversations with yourself and your business tidbits, but always finish your self-pitch with a question directed to the person you are talking to.
 They will be excited about their response and will express tension with you.

-Networking Success Tip: The basic human nature shows that if anyone is interested in you, they suddenly become more attractive.
+Networking Success Tip: Basic human nature shows that if anyone is interested in you, they suddenly become more attractive.
 To be interesting, you have to be interested first!

 Asking questions is an art.
 Ask the wrong question, and you can easily insult someone.
 But the opposite is also true; Asking the right questions can build trust by opening a secure communication line.